celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 current API does not allow us to know our discovered FN/BN peers connections.
 This is required for `ShrEx/EDS` and `ShrEx/ND`, as their clients do not discover servers automatically and expect them to be provided.

-Subsequently, we extend `Discovery` with the following method:
+Subsequently, we extend `discovery.Discovery` with the following method:

 ```go
 // Peers provides list of discovered peers in the "full" topic.